OmniaVerse Hits Self Reported Market Capitalization of $414,100.00 Billion (OMNIA)

-OmniaVerse (OMNIA) traded 9.3% higher against the dollar during the one day period ending at 10:00 AM E.T. on March 30th.
-One OmniaVerse token can currently be bought for approximately $0.0012 or 0.00000004 BTC on cryptocurrency exchanges.
-During the last seven days, OmniaVerse has traded 42% higher against the dollar.
-OmniaVerse has a market capitalization of $414,100.00 billion and $285,466.57 worth of OmniaVerse was traded on exchanges in the last day.
+OmniaVerse (OMNIA) traded up 18.4% against the US dollar during the 1 day period ending at 0:00 AM E.T. on April 3rd.
+OmniaVerse has a total market capitalization of $414,100.00 billion and approximately $393,269.82 worth of OmniaVerse was traded on exchanges in the last day.
+In the last week, OmniaVerse has traded up 170.5% against the US dollar.
+One OmniaVerse token can now be bought for approximately $0.0026 or 0.00000009 BTC on popular cryptocurrency exchanges.

 - Zoo Token (ZOOT) traded down 2.2% against the dollar and now trades at $0.0652 or 0.00000239 BTC.